Old Republic Home Warranty Review

 We use industry experts to independently research, test, and recommend the best services for our readers; you can learn more about our review process here.
 We may receive compensation when you click a link or make a purchase.

 Old Republic has a solid reputation with over 40 years in the industry and an “A+” BBB rating.
-It offers home warranty plans to homeowners and real estate professionals in 25 states.
+It offers home warranty plans to homeowners and real estate professionals in 27 states and D.C..

 In our review of Old Republic Home Warranty, we researched the company’s pricing, plan options, exclusions, coverage territory and more.
 Read on to see if Old Republic could be the right choice for your home warranty coverage plan.